mserajnik/vmangos-docker/README.md

 > A Docker setup for VMaNGOS

+__Deprecated:__ This setup is _no longer maintained_ in favor of my new project, [vmangos-deploy][vmangos-deploy].
+It aims to improve upon this foundation while providing a much nicer user experience.

+---

 This is a simple Docker setup for [VMaNGOS][vmangos].
 It is heavily inspired by [tonymmm1/vmangos-docker][tonymmm1-vmangos-docker] but aims to be easier and more straightforward to use.